Chapter 1 – What is a Lead?

 Inbound lead generation also ensures that by the time the leads reach out to you, they’re really interested.
 You can call them qualified then.

 What about outbound lead generation?
 This is the more old-school way of doing things.
 You reach out to your lead via email, chat, social media, phone, or any other way of contact that’s available.

-If you remember the days of getting pamphlets and catalogs in the mail from companies or ad jingles on the radio or seeing print ads in the newspaper, those are all outbound marketing tactics.
-These tactics also include the dreaded cold call.
+If you remember the days of getting pamphlets and catalogs in the mail from companies or ad jingles on the radio or seeing print ads in the newspaper, those are all outbound lead generation marketing tactics.
+These lead generation tactics also include the dreaded cold call.
 Cold calling isn’t always all bad, and it’s still used in outbound lead generation.

 However, given that some marketers call outbound lead generation/marketing “interruption” marketing, it’s not the best means of converting leads to customers.

 That doesn’t mean you should discard outbound lead generation entirely.
 If you already have a somewhat receptive audience, like MQLs, outbound lead generation can work.
 It just shouldn’t be your go-to when reaching out to new leads.